awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/docs/architecture-and-developer-guide.md

 In the RESPONSE message, the message_id and command field are reflected from the requesting message.
 This allows message tracking across request/response flows for any listening component.

-The below demonstrates how to build and publish the example well-formatted RESPONSE PubSub message using the AWS Greengrass Application Framework.
+The below demonstrates how to build and publish the example well-formatted RESPONSE PubSub message using the AWS Greengrass IoT PubSub Framework.
 ```
-# Example from main.py.

 #### Create a well formatted RESPONSE message #####